Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 Interaction

 Here we have what is really the Achilles’ Heel of both devices.
-The fact is that at present, they’re just too limited in the content you can put on them, how you can edit and annotate it, and how you navigate it.
+The fact is that at present, they’re just too limited in the content you can put on them, how you can edit and annotate it and how you navigate it.

 The DPT has the benefit of simplicity.
 It’s very straightforward: load items (probably PDFs) on it via the associated desktop app, and they appear in a list on the tablet.
 Open it up and you have the now-familiar touchscreen controls: swipe left or right to change page, or tap the edges of the screen; tap the center to open view options, change the pen style, etc. You can also quickly zoom in on an area, though considering the size of the thing I never felt the need to do this.
 A single button at the top opens a small, straightforward menu with recent documents and the option to return home.